 Among those who have already submitted their tax returns, almost 18,000 people chose to file their tax returns on New Year’s Day, with 1,943 completing their returns between 3pm and 3.59pm.

 In addition, 31,400 people completed their 2019 to 2020 tax returns between 24th and 26th December, with 20,200 filing theirs on Christmas Eve, 2,700 on Christmas Day itself and a further 8,500 on Boxing Day.

 Don’t delay, file today

-As with Christmas shopping on Christmas Eve, leaving your tax return until the last minute will increase the risk of mistakes being made.
+Leaving your tax return until the last minute will increase the risk of mistakes being made.
 Incorrect tax returns could not only be costly in penalties but could also mean that a tax return needs to be redone and miss the deadline.

 If your tax return is outstanding

 If you are completing your own tax return, HMRC’s online filing system can calculate your tax liability for you.
 However, it will not check whether your figures are correct or that you have claimed your full entitlement to expenses, reliefs and allowances.

 Also bear in mind that HMRC’s helplines will generally only deal with ‘simple’ queries such as questions surrounding PAYE coding notices or the Marriage Allowance.